-Scotland has some of the finest golf courses in the world with the Scottish Highlands and Islands boasting some of the most remote and scenically beautiful courses to be found anywhere.
-With the warmest of welcomes; traditional from the Highland locals, the 150,000 golfers that come to Scotland every year will relish every moment of their stay.
+Scotland has some of the finest golf courses in the world with the Scottish Highlands and Islands boasting some of the most remote and scenic courses to be found anywhere.
+The 150,000 golfers that come to Scotland every year will relish every moment of their stay.

-The Highlands is blessed with 46 wonderful testing courses.
-Some of the world’s greatest links courses reside in the north of Scotland.
+The Highlands is blessed with 46 wonderful testing courses, including some of the world’s greatest links courses.
 The names of the courses themselves (Royal Dornoch, Brora, Nairn and Tain to name a few) should be enough to make you pack your clubs and set off.
-The world famous Carnegie Club at Skibo Castle is also a favourite of many visitors and don’t forget up and coming courses on the world circuit such as Castle Stuart near Inverness (above).
+The world famous Carnegie Club at Skibo Castle is also a favourite of many visitors and don’t forget up and coming courses on the world circuit such as Castle Stuart near Inverness.

 Many of the courses have been created by some of golf’s most celebrated course architects, notably James Braid and Old Tom Morris.
 Certainly, a number of their courses have received makeovers or been lengthened due to the demands of the modern golfer, but the best of their work still exists today.

-The Barclays Scottish Open has become an iconic golf tournament for both Scotland and the international golfing calendar.
-In 2011 the tournament has moved to the stunning and challenging Highland links course, Castle Stuart, overlooking the Moray Firth near Inverness.
+The Aberdeen Asset Scottish Open has become an iconic golf tournament for both Scotland and the international golfing calendar.
+In 2011, 2012 and 2013 the tournament was held at the stunning and challenging Highland links course, Castle Stuart, overlooking the Moray Firth near Inverness.
 The championship will return to Castle Stuart in 2016.

 Many of our holiday homes are within a 30 minute drive of Castle Stuart, some are even closer.
 We have the following logo in the property descriptions of all holiday homes within a short distance of the golf club.
-Holiday homes close by are in Inverness, The Black Isle & the Nairn areas.
+Holiday homes close by are in Inverness, the Black Isle and Nairn areas.

 Scottish Open Golf Competitions

-This is the ultimate information source for open golf events in Scotland – Purchase 2013 Scotland Booklet – you will be redirected to the Happygolf website.
+This is the ultimate information source for open golf events in Scotland – purchase Golf Scotland Booklet (you will be redirected to the Happygolf website).